-PORTA is a 8-bit wide, bi-directional port.
-The corresponding Data Direction register is TRISA.
-Setting a TRISA bit (= 1) will make the corresponding PORTA pin an input (i.e., put the corresponding output driver in a High-Impedance mode).
+PORTA is an 8-bit wide, bidirectional port.
+The corresponding data direction register is TRISA.
+Setting a TRISA bit (= 1) will make the corresponding PORTA pin an input (i.e., put the corresponding output driver in a high-impedance mode).
 Clearing a TRISA bit (= 0) will make the corresponding PORTA pin an output (i.e., put the contents of the output latch on the selected pin).